 The weight capacity of a floor jack is an obvious yet often overlooked aspect that will play a critical role in its ability to safely and efficiently lift your vehicle.
 The more a jack can lift, the better.
-The weight capacity of a floor jacks is rated in tons.
+The weight capacity of a floor jack is rated in tons.
 If you have a small or mid-size car, a 2-ton floor jack will get the job done.
 On the other hand, a 3-ton jack or higher is best for trucks, vans, and SUVs.

 • Build Quality

 The build quality and materials used in the construction of a floor jack should be a deciding factor as well.
 Most quality floor jacks are made of steel, aluminum, or a hybrid of both metals.
 Steel jacks are heavy, strong, and relatively inexpensive.
-Aluminum jacks, however, are lighter, more portable, and usually, cost a little more.
+Aluminium jacks, however, are lighter, more portable, and usually, cost a little more.

 • Maximum Height